T-Mobile Netherlands: The Rematch

 What makes this a useful reference for marketers and storytellers?

-It shows how to compress a human truth into a tight arc.
-Minimal setup, clear escalation, and a payoff that recontextualises every prior step.
+The film is a useful reference because it compresses a human truth into a tight arc with minimal setup, clear escalation, and a payoff that recontextualises every prior step.

 What is the most transferable takeaway?